Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Introduction

 In Section~\ref{sec: Hyperplane arrangements}, we discuss applications of our results to studying actions of the symmetric group on Coxeter deformations focusing in particular on semiorder and Linial arrangements.
 In Section~\ref{sec:gamma}, we prove $\gamma$-nonnegativity for the distribution of right edges over local binary search trees.
 In Section~\ref{sec: Proof of Main Theorem}, we provide a direct combinatorial proof of Theorem~\ref{thm: ribbon functional equation} using a weight-preserving bijection, without utilizing generating function machinery.
 Our Corollary~\ref{cor: noncommutative inorder} gives a natural noncommutative analogue of Theorem \ref{thm: ribbon functional equation}.
 In Section~\ref{sec: ribbon expansion}, we use the weight-preserving bijection defined in Section~\ref{sec: Proof of Main Theorem} to prove the ribbon Schur expansions stated in Theorems~\ref{cor: Ribbon Expansion} and~\ref{thm: ribbon expansion for fixed canopy}.
 We conclude with further avenues in Section \ref{sec: back to the future}.
 Appendix~\ref{app: expansions} lists expansions for $B_n$ and $G_n$ for some small values of $n$.

-{\bf Acknowledgements.} We are extremely grateful to Sara Billey for numerous helpful conversations, her many pertinent suggestions at various stages of this project, as well as help with improving the exposition.
-We are also grateful to T. Kyle Petersen and Christos Athanasiadis for enlightening correspondence(s) and helpful feedback.
+{\bf Acknowledgements.} We are extremely grateful to Sara Billey for numerous helpful conversations, her many pertinent suggestions at various stages of this project, as well as help with improving the exposition. {We would also like to thank the anonymous referee for their many valuable comments and suggestions.} We are also grateful to T. Kyle Petersen and Christos Athanasiadis for enlightening correspondence(s) and helpful feedback.
 Further thanks go to Eugene Gorsky, Patricia Hersh, Jia Huang, Alejandro Morales, Igor Pak and Anne Schilling for interesting discussions.
-We would like to thank the anonymous referee for useful feedback.
 We would also like to thank Jonah Ostroff and Josh Swanson for \TeX-nical assistance.